Snooz82/robotframework-crypto/Readme.rst

 CryptoLibrary uses asymmetric crypto with elliptic curve cryptography to store confidential data securely.

-With ``python -m CryptoLibrary`` you can generate a key pair (private and public key) for your test env.
+With the command ``CryptoLibrary`` in console/terminal you can generate a key pair (private and public key) for your test env.
 You will get the public key after generating.

-this public key can now be used to encrypt every data you do not want to be public.
+This public key can now be used to encrypt every data you do not want to be public.
 Passwords, personal data, etc.

-you can use ``python -m CryptoClient`` on you computer where you want to encrypt data.
+You can use the command``CryptoClient`` on you computer where you want to encrypt data.

 Encrypted Data will look like this:

 ``crypt:tIdr5s65+ggfJZl46pJgljioCUePUdZLozgiwquznw+xSlmzT3dcvfrTL9wIdRwmNOJuONT7FBW5``

-this encrypted data can now be decrypted with CryptoLibrary within RobotFramework.
+This encrypted data can now be decrypted with CryptoLibrary within Robot Framework.

 CryptoLibrary need the private_key_store.json for this.
 This is what is generated as key pair.